15 Composition Techniques for Capturing Incredible Photographs

 Frame Inside a Frame Side

 Also, the best frames for this technique are those found naturally.
-They do not have to be manmade.
+They do not have to be man made.
 Just anything that creates the feel of a frame around the subject works.

 #12: Leaving Negative Space